dudeperf3ct/dudeperf3ct.github.io/content/posts/ultrascale_zero_deepspeed.md

 {{< figure align=center src="/images/zero2.png" attr="HuggingFace [blog](https://huggingface.co/spaces/nanotron/ultrascale-playbook?section=zero-2:_adding_gradient_partitioning)">}}

 There is no communication overhead in ZeRO-2 compared to ZeRO-1 and vanilla data parallelism, as all approaches use the same reduce-scatter and all-reduce operations just applied differently.

+> The [distributed communication blog](https://dudeperf3ct.github.io/posts/distributed_communication_part2/) introduces these operations in detail.

 ## Stage 3